Benjamin-Italiaander/check-SSL-expiry-in-daysbash-script/advanced/README.md

-## This is a more sciptable way of generation SSL info
+## This is a more scriptable way of genereate SSL info

 The base of this second script is this line, it creates a variable calles ssl_cert you can collect all your data from this without reconnect to the different servers.